Acklio/schc-over-lorawan/draft-ietf-lpwan-schc-over-lorawan.md

   mainly driven by application requirements and MAY be changed by the application.
 * Last tile: The last tile MUST NOT be carried in the All-1 fragment.
-* Penultimate tile must be equal to the regular size.
+* Penultimate tile MUST be equal to the regular size.

 With this set of parameters, the SCHC fragment header is 16 bits, including FPort; payload overhead will be 8 bits as FPort is already a part of